Research

 Water Monitoring with autonomous robotic boats

 Build and test various high level control and coordination techniques for autonomous robotic boats for monitoring water conditions in lakes and rivers.
-This is the main research focus of the INTCATCH 2020 project.
+T

 Click on the image to watch the video